rlane/docker/docs/reference/run.md

                         'none': no networking for this container
                         'container:<name|id>': reuses another container network stack
-                        'host': use the host network stack inside the container --add-host=""    : Add a line to /etc/hosts (host:IP) --mac-address="" : Sets the container's Ethernet device's MAC address
+                        'host': use the host network stack inside the container '<name>': use a network created by "docker network create" --add-host=""    : Add a line to /etc/hosts (host:IP) --mac-address="" : Sets the container's Ethernet device's MAC address